Champion Band

 Champion Band is a gospel rock band from Central Ohio.
 The band was formally founded in 2009 by five members of Amante Lacey and the Life Worship Band, a group formed in 2003.
 Members are Amante Lacey, Donnell Phillips, Chriss Triplett, Matt Goodloe, and Donnie Reis.
 Amante Lacey and the Life Worship Band released an EP titled, Champion, in 2008.
 It was well received by fans and the five core members knew they had something special.
 This led them to formally create Champion Band.
 The group toured North American, and gained much success in the Midwest, New York, and Canada.
-In 2009, they recorded an album in front of a live audience at Greater Grace Temple in Springfield, OH.
-The album was produced by the five members of Champion at Twelve 3 South Studio in Tipp City, OH, owned by member, Donnie Reis.
+In 2009, they recorded an album in front of a live audience at Greater Grace Temple in Springfield, Ohio.
+The album was produced by the five members of Champion at Twelve 3 South Studio in Tipp City, Ohio, owned by member Donnie Reis.
 Their debut LP, Champion Live, was released August 19, 2010.

-Songs from the album, Champion Live, were subsequently licensed to recording artists, Byron Cage and Tye Tribbett, appeared on multiple albums and ranked on several Billboard Charts.